Skip to main content

 Wrongful Death Claims

 Unfortunately, some incidents result in loss of life.
-Wrongful death claims can be especially challenging for businesses, as families may allege negligence or unsafe conditions at the worksite.
+Wrongful death claims can be especially challenging for businesses, as parties simultaneously navigate the tragedy and allegations about the conditions at the worksite.

 Get In Touch With Us Today

 Defending against longshore injury claims requires a careful review of the facts and an understanding of both maritime operations and the law.
 With experience in Jones Act claims, longshore injuries, and more, our team is ready to help.
-At Goldstein & Price, L.C., we are committed to providing strong representation for businesses facing longshore injury claims.
-If your company is dealing with a case of this nature, contact us today and get help from a St. Louis longshore lawyer you can trust.
+At Goldstein and Price, Attorneys at Law, we are committed to providing strong representation for businesses facing longshore injury claims.
+If your company is dealing with a case of this nature, contact us today and get help from a St. Louis longshore and harbor worker injury lawyer you can trust.